Neutrinos from the Sun can discover dark matter-electron scattering: Introduction

-The Sun, as the nearest star to the Earth, is an interesting target for DM.
+The Sun, as the nearest star to Earth, is an interesting target for DM.
 The Sun has been moving through the Milky Way DM halo over its lifetime ($\gtrsim$ Gyr).
-If there is an interaction between DM and SM states, then a fraction of local DM particles gets captured within the Sun, for DM masses above $\sim 5\,$GeV.
-There are large number of electrons inside the Sun, which would facilitate DM capture through electron scattering.
-These DM particles may annihilate into different SM particles (whose decay, hadronization, electroweak correction (EW) etc. produce neutrinos)\footnote{Unless specified, we do not distinguish between neutrinos and anti-neutrinos in this work.} including neutrinos.
-Neutrinos are the only SM particles which can escape from the Sun, and can be detected in Earth-based neutrino telescopes.
-Using existing results of IceCube and DeepCore, we set the strongest limits on $\sigma_e$ for DM mass range $\sim 10$\,GeV$-100$\,TeV.
+If there is an interaction between the DM and SM states, then a fraction of local DM particles are captured within the Sun, for DM masses above $\sim 5\,$GeV.
+There are a large number of electrons inside the Sun, which would facilitate DM capture through electron scattering.
+These DM particles may annihilate into different SM particles (whose decay, hadronization, electroweak correction (EW) etc. produce neutrinos)\footnote{Unless specified, we do not distinguish between neutrinos and antineutrinos in this work.} including neutrinos.
+Neutrinos are the only SM particles that can escape from the Sun, and can be detected in Earth-based neutrino telescopes.
+Using existing results of IceCube and DeepCore, we set the strongest limits on $\sigma_e$ for the DM mass range $\sim 10$\,GeV$-100$\,TeV.

-In Fig.\,\ref{fig:limit}, we show our derived limits for the $\sigma_e$ as a function of the DM mass.
-Here we assume the DM particles, captured within the Sun, annihilate to $\tau^+ \tau^-$.
-The solid blue, red and purple lines show the bounds derived in this work using IceCube and DeepCore data-sets from Refs.\,\cite{IceCube:2016dgk,IceCube:2021xzo}.
+In Fig.\,\ref{fig:limit}, we show our derived limits for $\sigma_e$ as a function of the DM mass.
+Here we assume that the DM particles, captured within the Sun, annihilate to $\tau^+ \tau^-$.
+The solid blue, red, and purple lines show the bounds derived in this work using the IceCube and DeepCore data sets from Refs.\,\cite{IceCube:2016dgk,IceCube:2021xzo}.
 Our framework probes new regions of parameter space in the DM mass range $\sim 10$ GeV-$ 100\,$TeV.
-This suggests Solar observations using neutrino telescopes can discover DM-electron interactions in near future.
+This suggests that solar observations using neutrino telescopes can potentially probe DM-electron interactions.
 The dot-dashed and double dot-dashed lines represent ``$\nu$-Mist" which we will discuss later.
 The black solid line represents the DM-electron scattering cross section above which DM thermalizes within the Sun.